getzola/zola/docs/content/documentation/getting-started/configuration.md

 # truncate_content_length = 100

 # Wether to produce the search index as a javascript file or as a JSON file
-# Accepted value "javascript" or "json"
+# Accepted value "elasticlunr_javascript" or "elasticlunr_json"
-index_format = "javascript"
+index_format = "elasticlunr_javascript"

 # Optional translation object for the default language
 # Example: